ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/querying/choosing-query-range.dotnet.markdown

 {PANEL: Choose range in a query}

-{NOTE: }

-#### Specify range
+#### Specify range:

 * Provide 'from' & 'to' DateTime values to the time series query to retrieve entries only from that range (inclusive).
   Omitting these parameters will retrieve the entire series.

-* The provided DateTime values are treated by the server as UTC.
+* The provided DateTime values are handled by the server as UTC.
   The client does Not perform any conversion to UTC prior to sending the request to the server.

-* In this example, we specify a 10-minute range from which to retrieve "HeartRates" entries for UK employees.
+* In this example, we specify a 10-minute range from which we retrieve UK employees "HeartRates" entries.

 {CODE-TABS}
 {CODE-TAB:csharp:Query choose_range_1@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}